silveste/learning-stuff/README.md

 Regarding the subjects, all the information is contained in markdown files in subjects directory.
 The reason why there are a lot of markdown files is because I used them to learn it.

-The chosen topics to learn are based in [kamranahmedse developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) and in my personal preferences.
+The chosen topics to learn are based in my personal preferences.
 From my personal point of view I decided to learn a bit about everything (Frontend and Backend) to have a general overview and then decide which one I would like to specialize.

 This repository only covers the general overview part.
 Regarding the time needed to achieve all goals I consider that it would take around 3 years (1.5 already done at the time that I started the repository) or 1 dedicating full time.